 The Department of Labor has set forth new sexual harassment prevention requirements for every employer in New York State.
-This requirement is meant to be a tool to protect employers in the event of a sexual harassment claim or lawsuit against the person or business.
+This requirement is meant to be a tool to protect employees from any form of sexual harassment and protect employers in the event of a sexual harassment claim or lawsuit against the person or business occurs.

 DOL has released an informational video on YouTube called Sexual Harassment Prevention Training Requirements: Policy and Training Overview for Employers.

 Stefan Fleming, Director of Industry Development with Empire State Development, has prepared the following summary points for your convenience but should not take the place of watching the video.

 - Every NYS employer was required to provide all of their employees with a policy on sexual harassment prevention by October.

 - Every employer must train all of their employees in sexual harassment prevention by October.

 - Every employer must train all of their employees in sexual harassment prevention annually.

 - There is no requirement that this be done by a law firm or human resources-type agency.
 Employers must simply have a policy in place for their employees, a process by which complaints can be made, a process for handling those complaints, and an annual training session for every employee.